 She’s too efficient to introduce herself when its obvious who we each are.
 She curtly says, “Now that you’ve passed your drug test…”

 “I studied hard.”

-The contract is typewritten which disturbs me given my career goal of working with cutting edge technology.
+This disturbs me given my desire to work with cutting edge technology.
 I scan Debbie quickly looking for evidence of contemporary technology.
 I notice the tip of a cellphone peaking up out of the rim of her breast pocket, and, to my surprise a pager nestled beside it.
 It had never occurred to me that a mid-level HR employee would need a pager.
 Is there ever that kind of urgency to hire … or fire, I wonder?
 The sinister thought lingers while I read what I’m about to sign.

-Brothers International Enterprises (BIE) agrees to hire Patrick Coffey for $115,000 per year (US dollars); BIE may supplement Mr. Coffey’s salary with a bonus.
+Brothers International Enterprises (BIE) agrees to hire Patrick Coffey for $115,000 per year (USD); BIE may supplement Mr. Coffey’s salary with a bonus.
 For 1999, this bonus is guaranteed to be at least $25,000.
 Either party to this agreement can terminate it at any time, with no cause.

 The last line makes me think of Debbie’s pager.

 I pretend to read the dozens of pages of Compliance documents that are attached to the contract.
 I know what they say, “BIE owns everything that I do.
 If I fuck up they’ll fire me and don’t talk about business with anyone outside the firm.”
 I sign the last page with a flippant wave of my hand.
 With that, we’re done.
 Debbie snatches the signed docs and flees south.
 I set out to find the so-called ‘fishbowl’, where I’ve been told my new office is located.